wedgehov/gitops/README.md

 ### Prerequisites
 *   `kubectl` configured to point to your target cluster.
 *   `just` installed (`brew install just` or similar).
-*   A minimal Argo CD installed on the cluster.
 *   The Nutanix CSI driver must be manually installed on the cluster for Persistent Volume Claims to work.

 ### Manual Dependencies (The "Almost" in GitOps)